hpcugent/vsc_user_docs/mkdocs/docs/HPC/setting_up_python_virtual_environments.md

 One issue is that a virtual environment created for one cluster might not work on another.
-Additionally, when activating a virtual environment, the same centrally installed modules used during its creation must also be loaded. the `vsc-venv` command manages multiple virtual environments for different clusters in a transparent way, while guaranteeing the same module environment.
+Additionally, when activating a virtual environment, the same centrally installed modules used during its creation must also be loaded.
+The `vsc-venv` command manages multiple virtual environments for different clusters in a transparent way, while guaranteeing the same module environment.

 ### Usage